bor0/gidti/manuscript/chapter5.md

 test p = ?hole1
 ```

-We can now ask Idris to tell us the type of `hole1`, that is, with `:t hole1` we can note that Idris inferred that the specific result is expected to be of type `Bool`.
+We can now ask Idris to tell us the type of `hole1`, that is, with `:t hole1` we can see that Idris inferred that the specific result is expected to be of type `Bool`.
 This is useful because it allows us to write programs incrementally (piece by piece) instead of constructing the program all at once.

 X> ### Exercise 3
 X>